 I also don’t believe in fighting against something.
 I think it’s more important to talk about what you are for, what you are moving toward.

-It’s not enough to be aware, that really hasn’t gotten us very far.
-We need to focus on prevention.
-Most of the pink ribbon stuff benefits the organizations and corporations promoting themselves with the ribbon than it does to stop women from getting breast cancer.
+Most of the pink ribbon stuff benefits the organizations and corporations promoting themselves with the ribbon more than it helps to stop women from getting breast cancer.

 If you’re ready to have an ageless body, to get started click here!